Strategic Rationale

 Clear Value Proposition

-When someone is preparing for workplace communication that affects their credibility, or a pitch that determines whether they get funding, the value of feedback is obvious.
-They can directly connect AI feedback and optional human practice to their goal: building credibility or securing investment.
+When someone is preparing for a high-stakes introduction that affects their credibility, the value of feedback is obvious.
+They can directly connect AI feedback and optional human practice to their goal: building trust quickly.

 This clarity makes it easier to validate whether people will pay.
 The value isn't theoretical—it's tied to specific, upcoming events with real consequences.
-By focusing on one use case per audience (workplace communication for non-English speakers, pitching for founders), we simplify validation while maintaining clear value.
+By focusing on one course, we simplify validation while maintaining clear value.

 Focused Testing

-By focusing on two related but distinct audiences with high-stakes communication needs, each with one clear use case, we can test whether professionally motivated learners will pay for AI feedback and optional human practice.
-Both audiences share the core need: improving communication for career-critical outcomes.
+By focusing on one high-stakes introduction course, we can test whether professionally motivated learners will pay for AI feedback and optional human practice.
+The core need is the same: improving communication for career-critical outcomes.

 Market Validation

-By focusing on these two audiences first, each with one clear use case, we validate whether AI feedback and optional paid human practice is a viable product for high-stakes professional communication.
+By focusing on one course first, we validate whether AI feedback and optional paid human practice is a viable product for high-stakes professional communication.
 This validation phase comes before any platform expansion or scaling decisions.

 This Doesn't Mean Exclusion

-Choosing these two audiences first doesn't mean other learners aren't important.
-It means we're starting with the clearest test cases for high-stakes professional communication.
+Choosing this course first doesn't mean other learners aren't important.
+It means we're starting with the clearest test case for high-stakes professional communication.

-If this MVP validates the core hypothesis—that people will pay for AI feedback and optional human practice for high-stakes professional communication—then we can expand to other audiences, use cases, and formats in post-MVP phases.
+If this MVP validates the core hypothesis—that people will pay for AI feedback and optional human practice for high-stakes professional communication—then we can expand to other audiences and formats in post-MVP phases.
 But we need to validate the foundation first.
 The MVP is not a stepping stone to subscriptions, marketplaces, or scaling—those are conditional next steps.

 The Bottom Line

-These two audiences, each with one clear use case, give us the best chance to learn whether AI feedback and optional paid human practice is a viable product for high-stakes professional communication.
-They have clear motivation, obvious value, and immediate need.
+This single course gives us the best chance to learn whether AI feedback and optional paid human practice is a viable product for high-stakes professional communication.
+It has clear motivation, obvious value, and immediate need.

-Once we observe and learn whether this works—and which audience segment (if any) shows stronger engagement, and which components (AI feedback vs human practice) provide more value—we can decide on next steps.
+Once we observe and learn whether this works—and which components (AI feedback vs human practice) provide more value—we can decide on next steps.
 But we need to start somewhere clear and focused for validation, and this is it.